 - Feel pleased when the addiction returns and the familiar family roles are in play

-Some find that support groups such as Al-Anon are quite helpful.
-In a support group like this, partners of addicts meet and discuss their situations.
-The meetings are typically informal, allowing people to say anything they’d like without a script, and members can brainstorm solutions or just offer simple support.
+Support Groups: Some find that support groups such as Al-Anon are quite helpful.
+In a support group like this, partners or family members of addicts meet and discuss their situations.
+The meetings are typically informal and members can brainstorm solutions or just offer simple support.
 Most support groups also hand out reading materials to help members understand more about the nature of addiction.
-Support groups may also encourage members to form partnerships.
-When one member is having a difficult time and tempted to enable, the other partner can step in with advice or support to keep that enabling from occurring.
-According to a study published in the journal Social Work, of 262 wives of alcoholics, 116 were members of Al-Anon.
-Those who participated had a greater understanding of the nature of addiction, and they drank less themselves.
-It’s clear that support groups like this can be helpful for those who want to leave enabling behaviors behind.
+Support groups may also encourage members to form new friendships.
+When one member is having a difficult time and is tempted to enable, another group member can offer with advice or support to keep that enabling from occurring.

-At The Canyon, we specialize in helping addicts overcome their behaviors, and we are quick to include family members in therapy, when appropriate.
+At The Canyon, we specialize in helping families that face addiction overcome their behaviors, and we are quick to include family members in therapy, when appropriate.
 We know families have a key role to play, and we support them in every way possible.
 If you’d like to find out more about our program, or you need help in finding a different program that’s right for you, please contact us.